 When it comes to force feedback, I’d honestly struggle with finding another wheel on the market that can offer the level of realism that this one gives on a constant, reliable basis.

-You can adjust force feedback, rumble sensitivity, range of rotation and more before saving up to five distinctly different wheel settings that you can choose at will.
+You can adjust force feedback, rumble sensitivity, range of rotation, and more before saving up to 5 distinctly different wheel settings that you can choose at will.

 With so many options to fine-tune your drive, the GT Forza is a pretty phenomenal piece of kit.
 It will cost a fraction of what you’d pay for any direct drive wheel alone.

 The only downside of this wheel is the fact that it has a slightly lesser range of rotation than a few other wheels on the list, which is a typical shortcoming of Xbox/Microsoft-specific wheels.